 - Do the security of your digital assets solely rely on passwords?

 If the answer to any three or more questions is an “yes”, then you should seriously consider a digital asset management platform for artwork approval.

 When it comes to security, nothing beats awareness and common sense.
-However, some tools can simplify security for digital assets.
+However, some tools can simplify security for digital assets and ensures effective brand asset management.
 How do you secure digital assets for your artwork projects?
 Let us know in the comments below.